Gazzarrx/Kasper/README.md

 # Kasper
-A Web based framework suitable for any company whatever it's buisness like
+A Web based framework suitable for any company whatever it's business like